carriescott/dm-ai-showcase/README.md

-# DeepMind AI Showcase
+# DM AI Showcase
-DeepMind AI Showcase is an interactive application for browsing and comparing DeepMind's AI algorithms​.
+DM AI Showcase is an interactive application for browsing and comparing AI algorithms​.

 ## Install and Run
 1. Clone this repository